 The series takes a turn from the event in the ninth episode, which is worth understanding well and paying attention to the small details.
 The castle of Greenleaf it begins to crumble little by little and it is very interesting to follow the losses of the episcopal family.
 And it is better to stop here, or else some important information may escape.

 Meanwhile, the series pleased.
-It was not like the first season - the second came full of consequent actions from the first season and in order for it to turn the plot, it is very important that the "doldrums" is present.
+It was not like the first season - the second came full of consequent actions from the first season and for it to take this turn in the plot, it is extremely important that the "doldrums" is present.

 Those who follow season 2 will find it a little strange that there is no plot twists, which in season 1 was present in all episodes, but today, we see a denser series, better structured, with deeper dialogues, exactly as it should be - I repeat: until reaching the ninth chapter and the plot gives a deserved twist. .